Mixed-Integer Optimization with Constraint Learning: Chemotherapy regimen design

 \subsection{Prescription Evaluation}

 Table~\ref{tab:gastric:predictive_gt} shows the performance of the models that comprise the ground truth ensemble used in the evaluation framework.
 These models trained on the full data.
 We see that the ensemble models, particularly RF and GBM, have the highest performance.
 These models are trained on more data and include more complex parameter options (\textit{e.g.}, deeper trees, larger forests) since they are not required to be embedded in the MIO and are rather used directly to generate predictions.
+The final parameters for each model and each outcome, selected through the cross-validation procedure, are shown in Table~\ref{tab:gastric:predictive_gt_params}.
 For this reason, the GT ensemble could also be generalized to consider even broader method classes that are not directly MIO-representable, such as neural networks with alternative activation functions, providing an additional degree of robustness.